Jostephus/Project_of_MEAT/README.md

 Master Project Files

-Have you powdered your cockatiel for the ribcake slaughter?
+Have you powdered your cockatiel for the ribcage slaughter?
 ## Thoughts
 A banjo played twice is probably not a banjo at all.